viewdo/x-ui/packages/docs/src/pages/services/navigation/actions.md

 # Navigation Actions

-The Navigation Action Listener is configured to handle commands raised through [Actions Bus](/actions/event-bus).
+The Navigation Action Listener is configured to handle commands raised through the [actions system](/actions).

 Topic: `navigation`